-Founded in 1990 by Mr. Middleman, our Chairman, and headquartered in Mount Laurel, New Jersey, Freedom Mortgage is a privately held, full-service, residential mortgage originator and servicer licensed in all 50 states and the District of Columbia with over 2,100 employees as of March 31, 2013.
+Founded in 1990 by Mr. Middleman, our Chairman, and headquartered in Mount Laurel, New Jersey, Freedom Mortgage is a privately held, full-service, residential mortgage originator and servicer licensed in all 50 states and the District of Columbia with over 2,000 employees as of June 30, 2013.
 Freedom Mortgage has been a Fannie Mae-approved seller/servicer since April 1993 and a Ginnie Mae-approved issuer since September 1999.
-Freedom Mortgage was ranked the third largest single-family Ginnie Mae RMBS issuer for each of January 2013, February 2013 and March 2013 and ranked in the top 12 in this category since January 2012.
-For the year ended December 31, 2012 and for the three month-period ended on March 31, 2013, Freedom Mortgage originated over \$13 billion and \$5 billion, respectively, of mortgage loans predominantly underwritten to Agency underwriting guidelines.
-Freedom Mortgage typically retains the MSRs on the mortgage loans it originates and is the primary servicer of mortgage loans with an outstanding UPB of approximately \$23.1 billion as of March 31, 2013.
+Freedom Mortgage was the fourth largest single-family Ginnie Mae RMBS issuer by UPB for the first six months of 2013.
+For the year ended December 31, 2012 and for the six month-period ended June 30, 2013, Freedom Mortgage originated over \$13 billion and \$9.5 billion, respectively, of mortgage loans predominantly underwritten to Agency underwriting guidelines.
+Freedom Mortgage typically retains the MSRs on the mortgage loans it originates and is the primary servicer of mortgage loans with an outstanding UPB of approximately \$26.2 billion as of June 30, 2013.